 YWCA Woman of the Year in Achievement

 North Carolina State Human Relations Achievement Award presented by the governor

 Citizen of the Year, presented by Omega Psi Phi fraternity

 Voted Best Newscaster by Encore Magazine readers 2009, 2010, 2011, 2012, 2013

 University of North Carolina at Chapel Hill, Speech Communication

-Samantha Ward, a teacher at Town Creek Elementary in Winnabow is hoping to get a Qball for her classroom through Donors Choose, an online charity that helps teachers across the country get funding for special projects.
+Kelly Read, a first grade teacher at Winter Park Elementary School is asking for Multi-Sensory Phonics through the Donors Choose website, an online charity that helps teachers get funding for class project.

 Community members had a chance to express their concerns about a potential sale or partnership of New Hanover Regional Medical Center.
 They also had an opportunity to meet the 19 members of the newly named Partnership Advisory Group.
 Fewer than anticipated turned out for a public hearing at Snipes A